Translate

 -snip-

-I happened upon a copy of the On Mother Hippletoe vinyl record set at a library used book sale sometime in the late 1990s.
+I happened upon a copy of the Old Mother Hippletoe vinyl record set at a library used book sale sometime in the late 1990s.
 I bought that record for its record notes even though I didn't have a record player at that time.
 Band 3 "Cheerleading" of that record features four* examples of what the author of the record notes calls "cheers".
 Two of these examples* (Cheering Is My Game and Hollywood Keeps Swingin/Dynomite) have the textual structure that I consider a signature characteristic of "foot stomping cheers".
 I've collected multiple examples of both of those cheers among African American in various parts of the United States.

 Here's an excerpt from those record notes: